Carcasonne Horse Ride the perfect day

 Programmes

-This is an 8 days / 7 nights programme with 6 days riding.
+8d / 7n programme with 6 riding days.
 Unguided trails are available on request throughout the year, guided trails are available on set dates.
 For safety reasons a minimum of 2 persons must book the unguided trail to depart together.

 On the guided trail we go directly to Puivert on day 2.
 On both trails your luggage is transferred by back up vehicle to your accommodation daily.